 Long-Term Incentive Plan.
 On August 6, 2013, the Partnership adopted the 2014 Long-Term Incentive Plan ("2014 LTIP") and on November 10, 2020, the Partnership adopted the 2021 Long-Term Incentive Plan ("2021 LTIP" and together with the 2014 LTIP, "the LTIPs").
 The LTIPs are non-qualified, unfunded, long-term incentive plans for executive officers and key employees that provide for payment, in the form of cash, of an award of equity-based compensation at the end of a three-year performance period.
-The 2014 LTIP document governs the terms and conditions of the outstanding fiscal 2019 and fiscal 2020 awards and the 2021 LTIP document governs the terms and conditions of the outstanding fiscal 2021 award and any awards granted in fiscal years thereafter.
+The 2014 LTIP document governs the terms and conditions of the outstanding fiscal 2020 award and the 2021 LTIP document governs the terms and conditions of the outstanding fiscal 2021 and fiscal 2022 awards and any awards granted in fiscal years thereafter.
 The level of compensation earned under the 2014 LTIP is based on the Partnership's average distribution coverage ratio over the three-year measurement period.
 The Partnership's average distribution coverage ratio is calculated as the Partnership's average distributable cash flow, as defined by the 2014 LTIP document, for the three years in the measurement period, subject to certain adjustments as set forth in the 2014 LTIP document, divided by the amount of annualized cash distributions to be paid by the Partnership.
-The level of compensation earned under the 2021 LTIP is evaluated using two separate measurement components: (i) 75% weight based on the level of average distributable cash flow of the Partnership over the three-year measurement period; and (ii) 25% weight based on the achievement of certain operating and strategic objectives, set by the Compensation Committee of the Board of Supervisors, over the three-year measurement period.
-The distributable cash flow component and operating/strategic objectives component are defined and described in the 2021 LTIP document.
-Compensation expense, which includes adjustments to previously recognized compensation expense for current period changes in the fair value of unvested awards, for fiscal 2021, 2020 and 2019 was \$4,819, \$480 and \$5,385, respectively.
-The cash payout in fiscal 2021, which related to the fiscal 2018 award, was \$3,354, and the cash payout in fiscal 2020, which related to the fiscal 2017 award, was \$2,963.
-There was no cash payout in fiscal 2019 which would have related to the fiscal 2016 award.
+The level of compensation earned under the fiscal 2021 award is evaluated using two separate measurement components: (i) 75% weight based on the level of average distributable cash flow of the Partnership over the three-year measurement period; and (ii) 25% weight based on the achievement of certain operating and strategic objectives, set by the Compensation Committee of the Board of Supervisors, over that award's three-year measurement period.
+The level of compensation earned under the fiscal 2022 award, and measurement periods thereafter, is also evaluated using two separate measurement components: (i) 50% weight based on the level of average distributable cash flow of the Partnership over the three-year measurement period; and (ii) 50% weight based on the achievement of certain operating and strategic objectives, set by the Compensation Committee of the Board of Supervisors for that award's three-year measurement period.
+Compensation expense, which includes adjustments to previously recognized compensation expense for current period changes in the fair value of unvested awards, for fiscal 2022, 2021 and 2020 was \$6,112, \$4,819 and \$480, respectively.
+The cash payout in fiscal 2022, which related to the fiscal 2019 award, was \$3,985; the cash payout in fiscal 2021, which related to the fiscal 2018 award, was \$3.354; and the cash payout in fiscal 2020, which related to the fiscal 2017 award, was \$2.963.